dhanyaamal87/dsml-python-project1/README.md

 <B>ABC Company Employee Data Analysis</B>

 This project analyses data of employees in ABC company.
-It consists of 458 rows and 9 columns.
+Dataset consists of 458 rows and 9 columns.

 <B>Preprocessing Dataset</B>

- The column 'Height' has incorrect data, so change the data of 'Height' column with any random numbers between 150 and 180.
+ The column 'Height' in dataset has incorrect data, so replace the data of 'Height' column with any random numbers between 150 and 180.

 <B>Analysis:</B>